Splitting fields and general differential Galois theory: Galois correspondence for normal extensions

 \section{Galois correspondence for normal extensions}

-It should be recalled that we are building the theory under assumption that all rings are the algebras over a field $K$.
-The natural choice of the field $K$ is the field of rational numbers $\mathbb Q$.
+We must point out that we construct the theory under the assumption that all differential rings are algebras over some differential field $L$ of characteristic zero.
+As a natural such field one can always choose the field of rational numbers $\mathbb Q$.

+\begin{theorem} Let $K\subseteq L$ be some normal extension of differential fields.
+Then for any splitting subfield $F$ of $L$ containing $K$ we have the equation